The conference world has changed. Safety is the number one priority

 - Eliminate handheld microphones

-- Require masks if mandated by law and during certain events like bus rides on excursions
+- Require masks during certain events like bus rides on excursions

-- Excess conference space in meeting rooms so we space out attendees as much as possible
+- Secure excess conference space in meeting rooms so we space out attendees as much as possible

 - Eliminate breakouts to allow each attendee to have his or her own seat for the duration of the conference